Rak256/Neural-Network-/README.md

 <img width="979" height="450" alt="image" src="https://github.com/user-attachments/assets/cdb0e867-3fd9-46c1-866f-83c01ba33531" />

 where i and j are arbritrary indexes.
 Asssume that the column size and and row size of matrices W and A are r respectively.
-You might be wondering why we only reperesent the ith row of the bias matrix in the i-j element form of the above equation.
-This is because while b is an n^[l] x m matrix, it only consists of the first column broadcasted (copied over) to create m columns.
-This means any changes made in the first column will be duplicated in the columns j > 1.
+You might be wondering why we use bᵢ instead of bᵢⱼ for the bias matrix element in the i-j element form of the above equation.
+This is because while b is an n^[l] x m matrix, it only consists of the first column vector broadcasted (copied over) to create m columns.
+This makes sense since each layer should only have 1 bias vector with n^[l] components (1 for each node).
+This also means that any changes made in the first column will be duplicated in the columns j > 1.
 So, Zᵢⱼ only depends on bᵢ of the first and original column.

 The biggest question I had during my research was "How do I take the derivative of matrix multiplication?".
 This is where the total differential of the cost function is very useful.